 We are a weekly gathering where people can respond to biblically based preaching, a small business employing neighbors with barriers to employment, and a family of non-profits meeting specific needs with specialized care in the Jackson Neighborhood.

-This has been an incredible few months.
+This has been an incredible year so far.
 WE sense that the holy Spirit is leading us in profound ways.
-HEre are some highlights from december-February 2017:
+HEre are some highlights from december-June 2017:

 - 125 people attended our first birthday party!
 There was a great sense of celebration, loads of stories, fun for the kids, and a real sense of unity and vision for the future.